Space Settings

 | Trust Level | User's Jetonomy trust level (0 - 5) |

 | Membership | User has an active membership.
-The specific provider - MemberPress or Paid Memberships Pro in free, plus WooCommerce Memberships, Restrict Content Pro, and LearnDash in Pro - is chosen within the rule via the matching membership adapter |
+The specific provider - MemberPress or Paid Memberships Pro in free, plus WooCommerce Memberships, Restrict Content Pro, LearnDash, and Learnomy (course or membership plan) in Pro - is chosen within the rule via the matching membership adapter |

 Access Grant - What to allow: